Laura strengthens into 'extremely dangerous' Category 4 hurricane, evacuations underway

 Where is Laura headed?

-As of Wednesday evening, Laura was spinning off the Louisiana coast and was about 90 miles south of Lake Charles, Louisiana.
+As of Wednesday night at 1 a.m.
+CDT, Laura was lashing the Louisiana coast.

 The storm was moving north-northwest at 15 mph and will continue to move toward the western side of Louisiana, right on the Texas and Louisiana border.

-One major Louisiana highway already had standing water as Laura's outer bands moved ashore.

-Once the system makes landfall, models predict that it will move along the western part of Lousiana, then toward Arkansas, then into the Ohio River Valley, toward the East coast near Richmond and Washington D.C. and back out into the Atlantic Ocean.
+Models predict that Hurricane Laura will move along the western part of Lousiana, then toward Arkansas, then into the Ohio River Valley, toward the East coast near Richmond and Washington D.C. and back out into the Atlantic Ocean.

 Evacuations are currently in place